 A personal injury lawyer in Richardson from the Underwood Law Office may be able to help you seek compensation from the negligent party.
 Whether you were hurt in a car accident or a botched medical procedure, the right legal counsel can guide you through the personal injury claims process.

-Common Types of Personal Injury Cases
+Common Types of Personal Injury Cases in Richardson

 - Car accidents

 - Medical malpractice

 - Slip and fall accidents